 The first Three Minute Thesis competition was organised at the University of Queensland in Australia in 2008.
 Annually, approximately 350 universities around the world organise the competition.

 University of Turku has taken part in the competition first in 2017.
 The competition provides the participants excellent practice for presenting, popularising, and summarising their own research topics.
+The presentations are held in English.
+The participants may present one PowerPoint slide without animations.
+No special effects are allowed in the presentation, such as videos, audio, objects, or outfits.
 The participants will receive 1 credit for their UTUGS science communication studies.
+Doctoral researchers can take this course at any point in their doctoral studies, but it is most useful to the ones at the final stage of their doctoral studies.

 About the 3MT Competition